zanybeyondart/ReadMeEditor/README.md

 ### Installing

-Clone the repository, make bonus and then run the executable file with the choice of your map in /map folder.
+Clone the repository, make a bonus, and then run the executable file with the choice of your map in /map folder.